pvdrz/pijama/notes.md

 According to the AMD manual, setting `mod` to `0b01` or `0b10` allows us to encode the offset in the `Displacement` field.
-Given that our offsets are 32-bit long, they fit perfectly using a 4-byte length displacement field.
+Given that our offsets are `im32`, they fit perfectly using a 4-byte length displacement field.

 Then we can use `r/m` to encode the actual register with almost same encoding as `reg`.
 The only difference is that when we are not in direct-register mode